deusfinance/deus-docs/docs/shortpremium.md

 ---
 id: shortpremium
-title: ShortPremium
+title: Short Premium
-description: What is the ShortPremium?
+description: What is the Short Premium?
 ---